 Tactics also differ between countries.
 For example, in Singapore it would rather be unwise for any neo bank to go against incumbents (case in point: digital banks in Hong Kong); while branch cost is identified as a reason for traditional banks to move digital, more than in other countries; while the interest spreads in Indonesia and the Philippines allow digital banks ways to offer more attractive deposit rates while maintaining profitable.

 Over the last year, we have published a number of digital bank related reports: Rise of Digital Banks in Indonesia; Digital Banks in Malaysia; Who is Nubank; and Decoding Digital Banks: best practices.
-You can find plenty of useful insights and analyses in these reports – they are complementary and you can obtain copies at our Insights page.
+You can find plenty of useful insights and analyses in these reports – you can obtain copies at our Insights page.

 Another interesting phenomenon in Nubank is that its founders are not banking veterans.
 In fact, Nubank does not have a banking licence – and does not need one in Brazil to offer the ‘banking’ services they are offering now.